 1. Non–Real Estate Capital Markets Have Performed Well

 Despite the overall negative economic impact that COVID-19 has had, panelists agreed that equity and credit markets have shown surprising strength and resilience, panelists said.
-Although April unemployment rates were hovering around 15 percent as equity and credit markets plummeted, policymakers threw trillions of dollars at the problem in the form of aid programs, loans, additional unemployment insurance, and lower interest rates.
+Although April 2020 unemployment rates were hovering around 15 percent as equity and credit markets plummeted, policymakers threw trillions of dollars at the problem in the form of aid programs, loans, additional unemployment insurance, and lower interest rates.
 The markets generally recovered at a record pace.
 High-yield bond issuances in August (typically a slow period) were $44 billion—on pace to be the biggest year in at least 10 years.
 Many companies have been able to refinance their balance sheet to extend maturities in order to create liquidity.
-Although the current default rate is over 6 percent, it is nowhere near the double-digit default rates predicted a few months ago.
+Although the current default rate exceeds 6 percent, it is nowhere near the double-digit default rates predicted a few months ago.

 2. Real Estate Markets Aren’t Thriving, but They’re Staying Afloat

-Although CMBS volumes are down about 50 percent for the year, debt in the multifamily space has remained more or less flat and with very attractive rates.
+Although commercial mortgage–backed securities (CMBS) volumes are down about 50 percent for the year, debt in the multifamily space has remained more or less flat and with very attractive rates.
 In addition, government stimulus and aid helped people continue to pay their rents and mortgages.
 Overall volumes are down, and lenders are mainly trying to figure out how to support their existing clients.
 The numbers show that real estate markets did not directly benefit as much from government stimulus as corporate markets.
 But there was a trickle-down effect that made them indirect beneficiaries of these programs.
 There will likely not be any additions for real estate in any future government stimulus.

 3. The Retail and Hotel Markets Will Take a Long Time to Recover